 What if I don't have a procedure code to add to my request?For inpatient notification requests, you don't need to add a procedure code.
 There will not be one for Lower Level of Care admissions.

 Can I submit a Premera PCP referral request to a specialist on Availity or is it only for prior authorization requests?At this time, it's for prior authorizations only.
 Providers can only submit prior authorizations through Availity for Premera plans.
-We're not using Availity for PCP referrals yet.
+We're not using Availity for PCP referrals, with the exception of Premera Blue Cross HMO.

 Does this replace referral authorization submissions via Premera's current secure portal for Premera Medicare Advantage?Premera Medicare Advantage continues to use Advantasure.